alipzsh/knowledge-base/methodology.md

 # attention

+- working on a request? google unknown headers.
 - sometimes you could add a parameter to get into a JavaScript block.
 - you should figure out what to test on an endpoint based on the signs it gives you (e.g. errors).
 - ask yourself what would you do while reading write-ups.
 - add interesting parameters from the write-ups to your wordlists.
 - more layers in a functionality --> lower ratio of security mechanisms to layers
+- you should choose where you want to work on an app based on whether you think it's going to worth your time or not. e.g. Somewhere with lots of user posts is very messy or obvious stuff.
+- the types of vulnerabilities you should focus on will vary on different application.